JAGFx/ets2-dashboard-skin/README.md

 ### Maps

 The map feature need tiles collection.
-Two way to get this tiles:
+You've two way to get this tiles:

 - **Remotly**, you don't need to download anything.
-But you need to have an internet connexion
+But you need an internet connexion
-- **Localy**, you **need** to download the tiles collection that you need.
+- **Localy**, you **NEED** to download the tiles collection.
 See below.

 Download tiles collection for the local use: